aliciasillers/NLR-Identification/README.md

 # NLR-Identification-and-Visualization

-This pipeline identifies predicted NLR loci using NLR-Annotator, sorts these loci into predicted NLR Classes, identifies genes overlapping these loci, and visualizes this information across the genome using the ChromoMap R package.
-In these scripts, the pipeline is being carried out separately for each haplotypes.
+This pipeline identifies predicted NLR loci using NLR-Annotator, sorts these loci into predicted NLR classes, identifies genes overlapping these loci, and visualizes this information across the genome using the ChromoMap R package.
+In these scripts, the pipeline is being carried out separately for each haplotype of the strawberry genome.

 ## Conda Environment